 This is also a chance to further segment your data.
 Dash Hudson customers do this using Content Segmentation Boards.

 Tip: We recommend hosting informal audits regularly, and scheduling formal ones at least quarterly.
 The influencer landscape and best practices are changing regularly, as do social channels and business needs, so doing audits less frequently can leave you with outdated insights.

-Dash Hudson has a set of tools that help brands measure influencer ROI by tracking effectiveness, EMV, and followers gained by post and overall, so you can ensure that every influencer relationship is directly contributing to your growth goals.
-Relationships shows brands the performance of every post as well as the overall relationship’s effectiveness, so the auditing process is as simple as looking at the metrics and making a decision.
+Dash Hudson has a set of tools that help brands measure influencer and creator ROI by tracking effectiveness, EMV, and followers gained by post and overall, so you can ensure that every influencer relationship is directly contributing to your growth goals.
+Relationships show brands the performance of every post as well as the overall relationship’s effectiveness, so the auditing process is as simple as looking at the metrics and making a decision.

 As influencer marketing becomes more prevalent, regulations are being developed and are changing rapidly.
 While influencer marketing has been largely unregulated, strict guidelines have recently been put in place by the Fair Trade Commission and its international equivalents.
 Marketing professionals are now responsible for training influencers and ensuring that they’re following guidelines.
 “Advertisers need to have reasonable programs in place to train and monitor members of their network” (FTC).
 While not a massive component of overall success, should there be an issue, it’s important that brands can prove that they took the appropriate steps to follow regulations.

 Setting clear KPIs is crucial to evaluating influencer performance.
 “Measuring and improving ROI is cited as the #1 challenge when working with influencers” (Mediakix).
 Here are some key metrics you’re likely already tracking, and a few that you should consider adding to level-up your influencer program (as well as some tips on how to use them to drive ROI).